passkeydeveloper/passkeys.dev/content/docs/reference/macos.md

 - When iCloud Keychain is enabled, but Touch ID is not configured on macOS or not available on the device (e.g. laptop lid is closed):
   - `userVerification='required'` asks the user to enter the local system password on both passkey creation and authentication.
 Since they fail locally if Touch ID setup fails, the server can always expect the UV flag to be `true`.
   - `userVerification='preferred'` skips user verification both on passkey creation and authentication.
 The UV flag is always `false`.
-  - Calling `PublicKeyCredential.isUserVerifyingPlatformAuthenticator()` always returns true.
+  - Calling `PublicKeyCredential.isUserVerifyingPlatformAuthenticatorAvailable()` always returns true.

 #### Chrome 120 with iCloud Keychain on macOS 14